NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Results:
 We generated reduced-dimensionality (UMAP) visualization plots and bar plots of single epithelial cells in transcriptome space for normal and premalignant data by ancestry [Results folder].
+In our data, Black individuals had the highest prevalence of tubular adenomas, which is associated with increased risk of colorectal cancer.